-The highly innovative medical technology sector is a major contributor to Europe's knowledge economy and is a key partner in healthcare delivery.
-There are over 500,000 medical devices and diagnostic products (10,000 generic groups) on the European market.
-Products range from relatively simple tools, such as bandages, wheelchairs or self-care medical devices to highly sophisticated products that integrate many technologies, like medical devices containing medicinal substances, pacemakers, defibrillators but also medical equipment.
-The European market for medical equipment is worth around €28 billion and 8% of revenues on average are reinvested into R&D for advanced medical imaging and health ICT products.
-The European eHealth and mHealth industry has leading positions in emerging fields such as remote patient monitoring and integrated care solutions.
-The technology evolution has challenged the current framework but has also made the EU's medical devices industry one of the most innovative sectors.
-For example the telemedicine approach such as remote auscultation monitoring of patients avoiding unnecessary hospital admissions
+Europe's highly innovative medical technology sector is a major contributor to the region's knowledge economy and renown healthcare.
+There are over 500,000 medical devices and diagnostic products (including 10,000 generic groups) on the European market.
+Products range from relatively simple tools such as bandages, wheelchairs, or self-care medical devices to highly-sophisticated products integrating many technologies, such as medical devices containing medicinal substances, pacemakers, defibrillators and various medical equipment.
+The European market for medical equipment is worth around £000 billion and £000 of revenues on average are reinvested into research and development (£000 for advanced medical imaging and health information and communications technology (ICT) products.
+The evolution in technology has positioned the EU's medical devices industry among the most innovative sectors, with more than 10,0000 patent applications filed with the European Patent Office (EPO) in 2013, equivalent to £000 for the total number of application.
+Additionally, European eHealth and mHealth industries have leading positions in emerging fields such as remote patient monitoring and integrated care solutions.
+While technological advances have been extremely beneficial, they have also challenged Europe's medical devices and in IVD regulatory framework, which has resulted in proposed revisions to the framework.